Databricks

 Step 3: Connect Databricks on the App Marketplace

-To connect Databricks on the App marketplace, perform the following steps:
+To connect Databricks on the App Marketplace, perform the following steps:

 1. On the left navigation menu in the MoEngage dashboard, click App marketplace.